ramsabarishoa/Deep-Learning-lab-projects/README.md

 The tune.py file can be executed separately to configure and analyze the hyper-parameter tuning.
 Please make sure to enter the correct dataset directory path.

-The deep visualization is still is progress.
+The deep visualization is still in progress.
 An initial attempt in visualising the model is present in evaluation/deep visualization/ folder

 # Results